flowers

 I keep romaine in my fridge because it’s versatile enough for wraps, chopped salads, or even grilled as a side dish.
 The slight bitterness adds depth to meals without overwhelming other flavors.

-3. Green and Red Leaf Lettuce Fiber Content
+3. Green and Red Leaf Lettuce Nutrition Content

 three pices of red leaf lettuce in a white marble countertop in a kitchen with layers of the lettuce visible

-Both green and red leaf varieties contain around 0.5 to 1 gram of fiber per cup.
+Both green and red leaf varieties contain about 0.5 to 1 gram of fiber per cup.
 Red leaf edges ahead slightly in antioxidants thanks to its pigmentation, but the fiber content stays similar.

 These lettuces have a softer, more delicate texture than romaine, which I prefer when I want a tender salad that doesn’t require much chewing.